-Comment: NZTA advise that the speed limits into Featherston are currently being reconsidered by the Agency.
+Subcommittee's response: It was noted that NZTA has advised that the speed limits into Featherston are currently being reconsidered by the Agency.

 Another measure specifically supported by a number of submitters was advocacy for improvements to the Pahiatua Track as a key alternative access route to Palmerston North for Wairarapa residents.
-The importance of key local roads connecting to this route was also noted.
+In addition, the importance of key local roads connecting to this route was noted.

-Comment: The wide support for this advocacy measure in the plan is noted.
+Subcommittee's response: The wide support for this advocacy measure in the plan was noted.
 The measure has also been amended to include reference to key connections to the Pahiatua Track.